fazibear/puddleofcode/content/story/2008-01-03-codepress-addons.md

 ---

 I was playing around with CodePress.
 There are some modification I made:
-This one updates all textareas fields when form is submited, and fix the problem with rails javascript tag hepler.
+This one updates all textareas fields when form is submitted, and fix the problem with rails javascript tag helper.

 ```js
 CodePress.run = function() {